idelchi/godyl/README.md

 | -------- | --------- | ----------- |
 | ![na]    | ![yes]    | ![no]       |

-`extensions` is a list of extensions to add to the tool name when matching the tools (used only for `github` source type).
+`extensions` is a list of extensions to consider when matching the most suitable tool to download (used only for `github` source type).

 #### Usage